unvt/niroku/NARRATIVE.md

 - Using secure, verifiable package sources where practical
 - Being easy to review and modify

+niroku installs web map data production tools such as tippecanoe, go-pmtiles, gdal-bin.
+See README.md for details.

 ## History (short)

 - 2022–2024: UNVT Portable and related tools matured in the community